-Fuerte de Angulo was a military station and was originally named the Fuertecillo.
-The fort was reconstructed in 1991.
+Fuerte de Angulo was a military station and was originally named the Fuertecillo when it was originally constructed in the 18th century.
+The fort was rebuilt in 1991.

 You can see the walls of this fort as you enter the Colonial Zone on Avenida del Puerto crossing the Puente Flotante / Floating Bridge and looking to the right.

 Directions: Avenida del Puerto and Juan Parra Alba on the outside wall.
 Inside the wall Calle La Atarazana, Calle Colón and Calle La Negrita, Barrio Santa Barbara.